reinout/z3c.dependencychecker/README.txt

   everything needs to be imported.
 It at least gives you a much smaller list to check by hand.

-  If something is only imported in a test file, it shouldn't be in the generic defaults.
-Currently you don't get a separate list of requirements that should be moved from the regular to the test requirements.
+- **Requirements that should be test-only**: if something is only imported in a test file, it shouldn't be in the generic defaults.
+So you get a separate list of requirements that should be moved from the regular to the test requirements.

 Credits
 -------